lilborgo/Solver2x2-CXX/README.md

 # Time and resources

-This solver uses around 150 if you do not use the precomputed file, 30 if you use it.
+This solver uses around 150 MB if you do not use the precomputed file, 30 if you use it.
 The initialization requires around 3 seconds on an AMD Ryzen 5 3500U.
 The solve (Solver2x2::solve) is immediatly instead, it is less than a millisecond.